The ALA Public Programs Office is open Monday through Friday, 8:30 a.m. to 4:30 p.m. (CT). For general inquires, please call, write or fax us at:

 Sarah Ostman (she/her)

 Contact Sarah with questions or ideas for the ProgrammingLibrarian.org website, including inquiries about submissions and blogging opportunities, and tips about innovative or potentially newsworthy stories about library community engagement.
+Questions regarding American Rescue Plan: Humanities Grants for Libraries, Americans and the Holocaust, the National Impact of Library Public Programs Assessment, and Exploring Human Origins should be directed to Sarah.
 Media should contact Sarah for more information about PPO grant offerings and programs.

 Samantha Oakley (she/her)

-Contact Samantha with questions regarding Libraries Transforming Communities: Facilitation Skills for Small and Rural Libraries, Media Literacy Education in Libraries for Adult Audiences, ALA PPO's annual grant opportunities, online learning, evaluation, and partnership inquires.
+Contact Samantha with questions regarding Libraries Transforming Communities, Let's Talk About It, Media Literacy Education in Libraries for Adult Audiences, Community Connect, ALA PPO's annual grant opportunities, online learning, evaluation, and partnership inquires.

-Contact Brian with questions regarding Foundant, the Public Programs Office's grant management system, and for project support for the Great Stories Club (GSC), the Truth, Racial Healing & Transformation Great Stories Club (TRHT GSC), and Thinking Money for Kids."
+Contact Brian with questions regarding ALA Apply, the Public Programs Office's grant management system, partnership inquiries and for questions regarding Thinking Money for Kids, World on the Move: 250,000 Years of Human Migration, the Great Stories Club (GSC), and the STAR Net STEAM Equity Project.

 Hannah Arata (she/her)

-Contact Hannah with questions or ideas for the ProgrammingLibrarian.org website.
+Contact Hannah with questions or ideas for the ProgrammingLibrarian.org website and for questions regarding communications and promotional materials for PPO's grant opportunities.